 Gentlemen, there is no official start time for beard oil.

-However, if your beard is itching terribly and it feels dry, then you should start applying this stuff immediately to increase comfort.
+However, if your beard is itching terribly and feels dry, you should start applying this stuff immediately to increase comfort.

 Just don’t forget to style your beard accordingly.